MalcolmMashig/cavalytics-comp/cav-comp-analysis.md

     ## 9       2014             1.890422                1.410715
     ## 10      2017             1.899409                1.429703

 This decrease in non-essential rooms for NYC renters is not exactly consistent among all boroughs.
-The decrease is greatest in Staten Island and Queens.
+The decrease is greatest in Queens.

 ``` r
 extra_room_by_year.bor <- renters %>%